heclak/community-a4e-c/README.md

 - Yes!
 [Join the Community A-4E-C Discord server](https://discord.gg/tQZbkTQ) and introduce yourself!
 We can always use a hand from game artists, programmers or reliable testers as we continue to move the project forward.
 If you think you have something to contribute, don’t hesitate!

+**Q: The roll seems really sensetive!**
+- The roll seems really sensetive!
+The A-4E-C can perform a staggering 720 degrees of roll each second.
+If you're used to FC3 or more FBW aircraft, it can take a while to get used to how active piloting can be, especially if you have a short joystick.
+If you're having difficulty, ensure your joystick's input is calibrated.
+- Setting the roll Axis Tune in the DCS controls menu curves of 20 and a Y saturation of 60-80 seems to work well for most users without fancy joysticks while retaining most operational flight manoeuvrability.
+- If you're having difficulty trimming the aircraft evening, you can adjust the trim speed to 50% in DCS World's main menu under the Special Options for the A-4E-C.

 **Q: Is there a user manual or tutorials available?**

 - There is some helpful pilot guidance included in the kneeboard.
 The NATOPS manual for the A-4E is the gold standard, but [Heclak's Community A-4E Guide](https://docs.google.com/presentation/d/1cUH7jpAoGHm-IzUDnv_NDhiZlvX55Q9WvpgR1d9ksYY/edit?usp=sharing) is a great resource for operating the sim (althought it may take us some time to get it up to date with 2.0's features), and [Sidekick65's YouTube Channel](https://www.youtube.com/channel/UC4kJt_8Jw9ByL10ar6b8rQg) features many good tutorials on systems and weaponry.